efarraro/krumit/_abilities/Backstab.md

 ---

 EN_name: "Backstab"
 EN_description: "Deal 6 piercing damage to an enemy.
-Usable only against enemies that are alone in their row or if you have stealth.
+Usable only against solitary enemies or if you have stealth.
 Exhaust"
 EN_flavor: "If they don't have eyes in the back of their head, go wild."
 tile_id: Backstab
 cost: 1